rogerboesch/vectrex-dev/README.md

-# Vectrex C Development

 ## VectreC

-VectreC is a Visual Studio Code Extension currently under development.
+VectreC is a Visual Studio Code Extension that alows you to do game programming in C for the Vectrex.
 Once finished, it will have the following features:

 - Installable as VS Code extension
 - Compile C projects directly in VS Code — available